Five Tips for Managing Life With a Challenging Roommate or Housemate

-There may be a period in time your life when you had to live with someone you didn’t care for much.
-I’m sure you know I’m referring to that one person who enters the room and your skin crawls!
-This can be a difficult situation for all parties involved, especially if you’re the one constantly struggling with this living arrangement.
+There may be periods in life when you have to live with someone you don’t particularly get along with.
+You know the type, the one who enters the room and makes your skin crawl!
+Such situations can be challenging for everyone involved, especially if you’re the one constantly struggling with the arrangement.

-2. Establish boundaries.
-Discuss which behaviors are acceptable and which are not.
-Establish house rules and abide by them, but always remain flexible.
-Make sure everyone understands and respects each other’s boundaries.
+Agree on what behaviors are acceptable and which are not.
+Set house rules and follow them, but remain flexible when necessary.
+Ensure that everyone understands and honors each other’s boundaries.

 Rosa